emadin/HIMB-Summer-Course-2019/MeasuringReefs.md

         -   date
         -   observer (as your three or four initials)
         -   notes (if needed)
--   Enter data into this datasheet

 #### Part 2: Imagery measurements

 Getting started:

--   Open .kmz/.kml patch reef placemark file ("Sites.kmz", sent to you by Slack) in Google Earth
+-   Open .kmz/.kml patch reef placemark file ("Sites.kmz") yb dragging into Google Earth
 -   Open .csv datasheet you saved with your initials
     -   Column headings you’ll be filling in are:
         -   reef\_no